Bug Out Bag

 Some form of identification could also be required if you decided to utilize emergency resources provided by a government agency like FEMA.

-Bug Out Bag Electronics can be a pretty hotly contested topic.
-Regardless of how you feel about the topic, it’s hard to argue that they don’t make bugging out a lot easier!
+Regardless of how you feel about the topic, it’s hard to argue that electronics don’t make bugging out a lot easier!

 I prefer the most basic signal device out there.
 The signal mirror.
 They come in two varieties, glass and plastic.
-Plastic signal mirrors are less likely to crack but they scratch easier and aren’t as bright.
+Plastic signal mirrors are less likely to break but they scratch easier and aren’t as bright.
 Glass signal mirrors are bright and don’t scratch as easily.
-However, they can crack if they aren’t protected well.
+However, they can break if they aren’t protected well.

 Either one will work, you just need to decide which style works best for you.